 Kitsap Mental Health Services (KMHS) provides an extensive array of mental and behavioral health care targeted to child and family health.
-A short list of the many services includes mental health assessments, evidence-based therapy for trauma and parent-child interaction, homebased individual or family therapy, education, skill building, and advocacy work tailored to family needs, and intensive support specializing in foster care issues.
+A short list of the many services includes mental health assessments, evidence-based therapy for trauma and parent-child interaction, home-based individual or family therapy, education, skill building, and advocacy work tailored to family needs, and intensive support specializing in foster care issues.
 It is a non-profit center providing both inpatient and outpatient services.
 The vast majority of clients served are at or below the federal poverty level.

-Per their 2017 annual report, KMHS served a total of 6,676 clients (about 197 less than in 2016), of which 1,669 were children aged 0 to 17.74 They saw a 21% increase in new requests during 2015 and an increase of 34% in demand for services in 2014, resulting from the 2014 Affordable Care Act, which involved adding 60 new direct care staff, including more clinicians to their Child and Family Services Teams.
-In 2016, a PCHS Dental Clinic opened on KMHS campus, which is believed to be the first example in the nation of colocating dental and behavioral health services.
+Per their 2018 annual report, KMHS served a total of 6,526 clients (about 150 less than 2017), of which 1,425 were children age 0 to 17.74 In 2016, a PCHS Dental Clinic opened on KMHS campus, which is believed to be the first example in the nation of co-locating dental and behavioral health services.
 In addition, they partnered with Kitsap Community Resources to establish the Housing and Recovery through Peer Services, or "HARPS program, which assists adults exiting psychiatric or chemical dependency treatment with housing and community support needs.
 The Western State Peer Bridgers Program was also created, with two Peer Specialists available to assist clients with pre and post discharge supports for successful community reintegration, including securing housing.
-In 2019, KMHS is opening the county's first Crisis Triage Center and a Substance Use Disorder residential facility.
-In addition, they are developing strategies to respond to homelessness, one of the most complex challenges impacting people with chronic, serious mental illness.
+In 2018, KMHS opened the county's first Crisis Triage Center in August and a substance use residential facility called Pacific Hope and Recovery Center.
+In addition, they co-located a KMHS Designated Crisis Responder at the Kitsap County Sheriff's Office to support officers in the field and purchased 1.6 acres of land, which will be used for construction of a 74 unit supported housing complex by fall 2021.
+In January 2020, payment for Medicaid reimbursed mental health and substance use services will be contracted through 5 Medicaid Managed Care Organizations, and KMHS is working to ensure a smooth transition to the managed care model with multiple changes to the agency's infrastructure and services delivery models.